The Verbytsky Case Is on Hold: UA.NEWS Calls on the Verkhovna Rada Committee on Law Enforcement to Intervene in the “Silence” of NABU and the SAP

 The editorial board continues to exercise ongoing journalistic oversight of the case’s progress and awaits an official response from the relevant Verkhovna Rada committee.

-As a reminder, UA.News journalists link Verbytskyi to the logistics business at the Pivdennyi Port.
+As a reminder, UA.News journalists have linked Verbytskyi to the logistics business at the Pivdennyi Port.
 There are suspicions that a scheme was in place there: ships carrying cargo were detained under fabricated pretexts, and $100,000 or more was demanded for a “quick resolution of the issue.”
-Such schemes could have been the actual source of funds for the purchase of a Porsche and Turkish apartments.
+Such schemes could have been the actual source of funds for the purchase of the Porsche and the Turkish apartment.

-It recently came to light that former Deputy Prosecutor General Dmytro Verbytskyi, who left his post amid scandal following investigations into illicit enrichment, has officially launched his political career.
-The Odessa regional branch of the “Batkivshchyna” party confirmed in response to a request from UA.News that Verbytskyi is already a member of Yulia Tymoshenko’s party.
+It was recently reported that former Deputy Prosecutor General Dmytro Verbytskyi, who resigned amid scandal following investigations into illicit enrichment, has officially launched his political career.
+The Odesa regional branch of the “Batkivshchyna” All-Ukrainian Union, in response to a request from UA.News, confirmed that Verbytskyi is already a member of Yulia Tymoshenko’s party.

 Additionally, UA.NEWS received a response from the State Financial Monitoring Service of Ukraine to its inquiry to the National Agency for Corruption Prevention (NAZK) regarding the application of enhanced financial monitoring to former Deputy Prosecutor General Dmytro Verbytskyi as a “politically exposed person” (PEP).

-Incidentally, former top SBU official Artem Shyl and former Deputy Prosecutor General Dmytro Verbytskyi have been linked to influence schemes featured in the so-called “Mindich tapes.”
-This is stated in a post by politician Boryslav Bereza, published amid renewed discussions of the recordings, which mention the names of officials and businessmen and discuss personnel decisions within government agencies.
+Incidentally, former top SBU official Artem Shil and former Deputy Prosecutor General Dmytro Verbytskyi have been linked to influence-peddling schemes featured in the so-called “Mindich tapes.”
+This is stated in a post by politician Boryslav Bereza, published amid renewed discussions of the recordings, which mention the names of officials and businesspeople and include discussions of personnel decisions within government agencies.